codeandtheory/ypersistence-ios/README.md

 Fetches records from Core Data and convert those to models.
     Returns an unsorted array of model objects matching the uids.
-    Throws any error executing the fetch request
+    Throws any error executing the fetch request.

 ```swift
 func fetchModels<T: RecordToModel>(